madinalikes/Mission_To_Mars/README.md

 After extracting Mars temperature table, I used the table to analyze and visualize the data by finding  answers to the following questions:

 -How many months exist on Mars?

 -How many Martian (and not Earth) days worth of data exist in the scraped dataset?

 -What are the coldest and the warmest months on Mars (at the location of Curiosity)?

 -Which months have the lowest and the highest atmospheric pressure on Mars?

 -About how many terrestrial (Earth) days exist in a Martian year?

 Average Minimum Temperature by Month on a mars.

 ![image](https://user-images.githubusercontent.com/111404552/209901119-ab907bbd-fcbe-4e50-b4fa-c93956d4764f.png)

+To see the full code written in this part check part_2_mars_weather.ipynb